hpcleuven/VscDocumentation/source/compute/software/mpi_for_distributed_programming.rst

 When developing your own software, this is the preferred order to select an implementation.
-The performance should be very similar, however, more development tools are available for Intel MPI
+The performance should be very similar, however, more development tools are available for Intel MPI.
-(e.g., ":ref:`ITAC`" for performance monitoring).
+(e.g., `Intel oneAPI VTune Profiler`_ for performance monitoring).

 Several other implementations may be installed, e.g., `MVAPICH`_, but we assume you know what you're doing if you choose to use them.